 Barrow Hill Surgery was a single handed surgery until April 2009 when the partnerships merged, although full integration was not possible until the computer data merge, which finally went ahead in August 2009.

-We have four full time partners, two part time partners, one full time salaried doctor and two part time salaried doctors, serving 11,000 patients.
+We have six part time partners and five part time salaried doctors, serving 11,000 patients.
 We are a semi-rural practice providing Personal Medical Services within a seven mile radius around Bury St.Edmunds, and up to 4 miles further west to encompass the Barrow population.
 We dispense to our rural patients from dispensaries at both sites.
 The practice has a long tradition of training.
 We operate out of our own, purpose built premises on both sites.
 The practice was inspected by the ‘Care Quality Commission’ in 2014 & rated ‘Good’ in all aspects; a copy of their report may be found here.
-The average pay for GPs working at the Guildhall & Barrow Surgery in the financial year (2016-17) was £50,442 before tax & NI.
-This is for 4 full time GPs, 2 locum GPs (worked in practice for more than 6 months) & 6 part time GPs.
+The average pay for GPs working in The Guildhall and Barrow Surgery in the last financial year was £52,737 before tax and National Insurance.
+This is for 5 full time GPs, 6 part time GPs and 0 locum GPs who worked in the Practice for more than six months.

 The Primary Care Team

 At present, in addition to our reception, secretarial and dispensary staff, we have a team of five practice nurses at Guildhall and two at Barrow, who, as well as providing standard nursing care, also provide family planning services, smoking cessation, travel advice and immunisation and chronic disease management including asthma, COPD and diabetes.
 Two of our nurses are trained in the management of stable hypertension and in the assessment and initial treatment of new hypertensives.

 We have a clinical pharmacist working closely with our GP’s and dispensary team and who also runs a clinic three times per week focussing on hypertension, medication reviews, travel vaccinations and medication management.